jodal/pyspotify/docs/api/session.rst

         Raises :exc:`SpotifyError` if not logged in.

+    .. method:: flush_caches

+        This will make libspotify write all data that is meant to be stored on disk to the disk immediately. libspotify does this periodically by itself and also on logout.
+So under normal conditions this should never need to be used.

     .. method:: image_create(id)

         :param string id:   the id of the image to be fetched.